Austin Meadows recalled from Toledo, Jeimer Candelario to the injured list

 Overall this is a plus for the Tigers at least temporarily, as the outfield has been atrocious, while Candelario hasn’t really gotten it going for any length of time at the plate.
 This should keep Harold Castro in the everyday lineup over the next two weeks, and he’s been one of the Tigers’ few hot hands to date.
 Candelario’s injury also avoids some of the tougher choices as to the 40-man roster, as no further move was necessary to add Meadows back into the lineup.

-In other injury news, right-hander Matt Manning, who last started for the Tigers on April 16th, was scheduled to see a specialist on Monday, after finally admitting to shoulder soreness after an abortive attempt to rehab with the Toledo Mud Hens.
-It’s probably less than ideal that we haven’t gotten any word yet today, but hopefully something will drop on Manning’s status, as well as Casey Mize’s status, shortly.
+In other injury news, outfielder Akil Baddoo’s rehab assignment has ended and he’s been moved to Triple-A Toledo.
+Meanwhile, right-hander Matt Manning, who last started for the Tigers on April 16th, was scheduled to see a specialist on Monday, after finally admitting to shoulder soreness after an abortive attempt to rehab with the Toledo Mud Hens.
+It feels less than ideal that we haven’t gotten any word yet today, but hopefully something will drop on Manning’s status, as well as Casey Mize’s status, shortly.

+Finally, Eduardo Rodriguez will make a rehab start for the Toledo Mud Hens on Thursday.
+He’s unlikely to need more than two outings before returning to the Tigers.
+Robbie Grossman, Victor Reyes, Akil Baddoo, and Riley Greene will all be in the Mud Hens’ lineup tonight as the overall team health bar swings in the right direction finally.

+Matt Manning (shoulder inflammation) has been cleared to resume throwing after checking with doctors, A.J.
+Hinch said.— Jason Beck (@beckjason) June 7, 2022

 Loading comments...

-Note: Updated: This afternoon, after publication of the original article above, the Tigers announced that after seeing a specialist on Monday, Matt Manning is cleared to begin throwing.
-On the other hand, Casey Mize is still feeling discomfort, and will seek further medical opinions on his elbow.
-Yeah that’s not a good sign.